If it feels like your energy bills are creeping upwards or you can't get hold of your supplier, there's no need to put up with it.

 We only recommend energy firms which passed all of our tough assessments.

 Even if you're satisfied with your supplier, it's worth keeping an eye on prices so you know whether you're still getting a good deal.

 To get you started, here are the five cheapest energy deals widely available now.
 Savings are based on a household using a medium amount of gas and electricity*, compared with a tariff that costs the maximum permitted by the price cap.

 If you use more or less energy than this, your costs and savings will be different.
-Use our free independent service Which?
-Switch to compare gas and electricity prices.
+Use our free independent service to compare gas and electricity prices.
 Make sure you input your gas and electricity use over the last year in kilowatt hours to get the most accurate quotes.

 |Company||Tariff||Annual price (medium user)||Fixed/ variable||Exit fee||Savings compared with the price cap|